-A frequent concern for pensioners who retire abroad is their ability to get increases to their state pension.
+A frequent concern for pensioners who retire abroad is whether they can get increases to their state pension.
 The answer to this question is as follows:

 - If you retire abroad to an EEA country or Switzerland you will get annual increases in your state pension, just as you would if you continued to live in the UK;

-- If you retire abroad to a country that has a social security agreement with the UK you will get annual increases in your state pension, just as you would if you continued to live in the UK.
+- If you retire abroad to a country that has a social security agreement with the UK you will generally get annual increases in your state pension, just as you would if you continued to live in the UK.
+You should check the relevant terms of the social security agreement concerned.
 You can find a list of countries with which the UK has a social security agreement on the GOV.UK website;

-- If you retire abroad to any other country you will not get any annual increases in your state pension.
-There is an exception – if you retire abroad ‘part-time’, but live in the UK for six months or more each year, you will get annual increases in your state pension.
+- If you retire abroad to any other country, you will not get any annual increases in your state pension.
+However, there is an exception – if you retire abroad ‘part-time’, but live in the UK for six months or more each year.
+In this instance, you will get annual increases in your state pension.

 If you retire abroad to a country where you do not get annual increases in your state pension, the rate of your pension will remain at the level it is: